This article explains how to set up passwordless login with PuTTY. Make sure you have first configured PuTTY before proceeding with this article.

 - Create an /.ssh directory by running the following command:

 - Change the permissions on this directory to 700:

 [server]$ chmod 700 .ssh

-- While still in your user's home directory, append the public key you just uploaded to a new file named authorized_keys which is located in the /.ssh directory by running this command:
+- While still in your user's home directory, append the public key you just uploaded to a new file named authorized_keys, which is located in the /.ssh directory by running the following command:

 [server]$ ssh-keygen -i -f dreamhostpublickey >> ~/.ssh/authorized_keys